Resource Center

 Screenshot_2021-02-19_at_14.50.35.png

-2. Partnerize eCommerce Tag Templates
+2. Partnerize Web eCommerce Conversion Templates

 Partnerize offers a range of GTM conversion templates depending on the brand's dataLayer structure (providing the dataLayer adheres to Google's recommended structure)